FiveEyes/FiveEyes.github.io/_posts/2016-01-11-Statistical-Inference-2.md

 ## 6.1 Introduction

+Three principles of data reduction:

+  * The Sufficiency Principle
+  * The Likelihood Principle
+  * The Equivariance Principle

-## 6.2 The Sufficiency Principles
+## 6.2 The Sufficiency Principle

 ### 6.2.1 Sufficient Statistics

 ### 6.2.2 Minimal Sufficient Statistics

-## 6.3 The Likelihood Principles
+## 6.3 The Likelihood Principle

-## 6.4 The Equivariance Principles
+## 6.4 The Equivariance Principle